 Size: Sleeps 2 (adults only), 1 bedroom

 Short breaks: Available in lowest season; at other times may be offered at short notice

 Beds: 1 double four-poster

-General: Storage heaters, electric 'flame' burner, TVs with Freeview
+General: Electricity and storage heaters included, electric 'flame' burner, TVs with Freeview

 Utilities: Electric cooker, microwave, fridge, freezer, washing machine